 An abbreviation for potential of hydrogen, this term is used to describe how acidic or basic something is.
 Solutions with a large number of hydrogen ions are considered acidic, whereas those with low concentrations are basic.
 The human body has a tightly regulated pH level, and proponents of greens supplements suggest that eating too many acidic foods can decrease pH, resulting in a wide range of negative health effects.
 On the other hand, consuming greens supplements and alkaline foods can help keep the pH in good balance.
 However, this theory remains contested.

-Chemical compounds found in plants and microorganisms such as algae that can have beneficial health effects.
+Also known as phytonutrients, these are chemical compounds found in plants and microorganisms such as algae that can have beneficial health effects.
 Phytochemicals can be categorized in general groups such as carotenoids and and polyphenols.
-Epigallocatechin gallate (EGCG) found in tea leaves is one prominent example of a phytochemical that is widely consumed and used in supplements to promote overall health.
+Epigallocatechin gallate (EGCG) found in tea leaves and beta-carotene found in many fruits and vegetables are prominent examples of widely-consumed phytochemicals.